nicolasiensen/nicolasiensen.github.io/_posts/2022-03-11-running-rails-system-tests-with-docker.md

 The list of components involved in running system tests are:

 - The web browser: Chrome, Firefox, and others.
 - [WebDriver](https://www.selenium.dev/documentation/webdriver/): a software program that allows us to interact with a browser programmatically.
 Each browser has its own WebDriver implementation, like [ChromeDriver](https://chromedriver.chromium.org/), [GeckoDriver (for Firefox)](https://firefox-source-docs.mozilla.org/testing/geckodriver/) and others.
-Rails includes a gem called [webdrivers](https://github.com/titusfortner/webdrivers) by default in the `Gemfile` when generating an application, this gem installs the WebDrivers required to run the system tests.
+Rails includes a gem called [webdrivers](https://github.com/titusfortner/webdrivers) by default in the `Gemfile` when generating an application.
+This gem installs the WebDrivers required to run the system tests.
 - [selenium-webdriver](https://rubygems.org/gems/selenium-webdriver/versions/2.53.4): a Ruby gem that provides an interface to interact with any WebDriver.
 - [Capybara](https://github.com/teamcapybara/capybara): a Ruby gem that runs the Rails application under test and provides a better interface on top of selenium-webdriver to write tests that interact with a web browser.
 - [MiniTest](https://github.com/seattlerb/minitest): the default test framework shipped in Rails.